amatiasq/javascript-style-guide/README.md

     });
     ```

-  - Use a leading underscore `_` when naming private properties
+  - Use a leading underscore `_` when naming private properties.
+This properties should be accessible only using `this.`, never from outside this object.

     ```javascript
     // bad